 The freshest of local produce is procured by the chef from Hrisey and beyond

 The Icelandair Hotel boasts the questionable advantage of being located minutes from a year round Christmas shop and life-size Advent calendar

 Ask the very knowledgeable concierge about things to do locally - skiing, whale watching and glacier hiking are but a few of the activities that await

-To start planning your vacation to Icelandair Hotel
+Call us on 858 345 1764 to start planning your vacation to Icelandair Hotel

 Icelandair Hotel serves as a ski hotel for the winter months due to its proximity to Akureyri's ski resort of Hlíðarfjall and for the remainder of the year it is perfectly located for accessing the myriad activities Northern Iceland has to offer, from whale watching to horse-riding, white water rafting to glacier hiking.